edwardbirdlab/BALROG-ISO/README.md

 <!-- LICENSE -->
 ## License

-Distributed for the [USDA ARS](https://www.ars.usda.gov/) under the Public Domain.
+Distributed under the MIT License.
 See `LICENSE` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>